elibroftw/blog.elijahlopez.ca/content/posts/how-not-to-negotiate-a-job-offer.md

 draft: false
 tags:
   - life
+summary: "Learn how not to negotiate a job offer through a story about mishandling a significant salary increase with unnecessary demands."
 ---

 For some people, a job offer is a massive ego boost.
 I'll be truthful - my ego is substantial, perhaps immeasurable, but I never let it cloud my judgment (not my ego speaking I swear).
 Once a person reaches mental maturity, they should be able to silence those nagging whispers from their ego.
 An unchecked ego unnecessarily muddies decision-making and can lead to devastating consequences.